CPD: Dan Johnson Advocacy Award

 During Dan's 36 years of service to the Wisconsin Department of Health Services, he was an influential advocate for people with physical disabilities.
 This award is in memory of Dan and his many accomplishments and was created to recognize people with physical disabilities who are outstanding advocates.

 The Dan Johnson Advocacy Award is aimed at recognizing excellence in advocacy, and public policy change for people with physical disabilities, rather than disability advocacy.
-Individuals nominated should b e people with physical disabilities who advocate for people with physical disabilities and have had a positive impact on federal or state legislation, public policy, or programs that affect people with disabilities in Wisconsin.
+Individuals nominated should be people with physical disabilities who advocate for people with physical disabilities and have had a positive impact on federal or state legislation, public policy, or programs that affect people with disabilities in Wisconsin.
 The advocacy work conducted should exceed normal expectations of regular advocacy practice and should be inclusive and respectful of the values and independence of those who are affected by it.

 About Dan Johnson

 Dan Johnson loved life and lived it to the fullest.
 Dan was one of many individuals who have had their lives turned upside down by an injury.
 Dan was much more than an advocate who possessed courage and unwavering persistence; he was generous, kind, compassionate, wise, funny, and gentle.
 His life was full of colleagues, friends, and family.
 He always had his work cell phone on, because someone might need his mentoring skills.
-Among his many accomplishments, he treasured the family he created as a foster parent and adoptive dad.
-In his wife Kathy, he found someone who shared his passion for family and adventure.
-He loved camping, raising kids, being a soccer dad, and driving.
-He was a great son, brother, cousin, uncle, friend, husband, father and grandfather.
-Doug Nelson, former president and CEO of the Annie E. Casey Foundation, now retired, met and became good friends with Dan during Nelson’s time as the deputy secretary of the Wisconsin Department of Health and Social Services.
-Nelson wrote, “I have never known a finer human being, or a friend I was prouder to have, than Dan Johnson.”
-Learn more about Dan.
-(PDF)

-(Picture description: Dan Johnson with his wife Kathy)
+Picture description: Dan Johnson with his wife Kathy

-(Picture description: Dan wearing sunglasses surrounded by six smiling children)
+Picture description: Dan wearing sunglasses surrounded by six smiling children

-(Picture description: Dan Johnson and Ed Roberts II)
+Picture description: Dan Johnson and Ed Roberts II

-(Picture description: Dan Johnson at the park)
+Picture description: Dan Johnson at a park

 This content reflects the views and opinions of the advisory council.
 It may not reflect the official policy or position of DHS.